Follow the Leader isn’t a good strategy

-This past weekend I took a trip with some friends to ride our snowmobiles from Ville-Marie to Val D’or Quebec.
+This past weekend I took a trip with some friends to ride our snowmobiles in Quebec.
 We had a great time, although I’m sore in places I didn’t know could get sore.
-There was an important lesson I was reminded of during the trip, something I’ve observed in action amongst teams in virtually all working environments.
+I learned an important lesson during that trip.
+I fell into the trap of Follow the Leader.

-What struck me as odd was that I clearly saw the sign to turn right, and saw the trail turning right, yet ignored this in favor of following John into the trees.
+I clearly saw the sign to turn right, and saw the trail turning right, yet ignored this in favour of following my friend into the trees.

 This same phenomenon happens in team settings.
 Someone speaks up to suggest what the group should do or be doing, and then others simply follow with no pushback, disagreement, or discussion.